Below are a number of resources about Ice Age Worcestershire that you can download or request via email@example.com

 - Creature Features!
 Fun facts about some of the animals that once inhabited Worcestershire (Creature_Feature PDF download).

 - Ice Age Geology Booklet: An in depth guide to the county’s Quaternary geological past, produced by the Herefordshire and Worcestershire Earth Heritage Trust in partnership with WAAS and Museums Worcestershire.
 Available in print from WAAS and H&WEHT.

 - The William Smith geology map: A free digital copy of the William Smith geology map, created in 1815.
 By downloading this map you are agreeing to use it for non-commercial, educational purposes only.
 Worcestershire County Council retains the reproduction rights on this digital map and a licence fee is applicable for any commercial reuse.
 A higher resolution version can also be requested from WAAS.
 This is also free for non-commercial, educational purposes.

-An exciting new Ice Age Ponds Project has launched in Herefordshire with development funding from the National Lottery Heritage Fund (NLHF).
+An exciting Ice Age Ponds Project is underway in Herefordshire, supported by development funding from the National Lottery Heritage Fund (NLHF).
 The project focuses on incredible heritage ponds that were created around 20,000 years ago during the last Ice Age.
 Remarkably many of these ponds still exist today!
-More information on this exciting new project, and how you can be involved, can be found on the project website.
+More information on this fascinating project can be found on the project website.

 Articles relating to Worcestershire

 Buteux, S Lang A.T.O, 2003.
 Lost but not forgotten: the Lower and Middle Palaeolithic occupation of the West Midlands